Advice for early-stage Ph.D. students

-This is a messy and constantly updating collection of advice for new Ph.D. students.
+This is a messy and constantly updating collection of advice for early-stage Ph.D. students.

 I know this sounds presumptuous, but if you just started a Ph.D. program, especially in science or engineering, bookmark this page and read it once a week.
 You won't internalize much of the contents at the outset, but parts will start resonating with you as you progress through grad school.